sentinel1909/crusty-rustacean-newsletter/progress.md

 ### Steps Completed
 - finished Chapter 6, completed input validation for name and email fields, re-deployment to Digital Ocean successful.

+# 2023-03-22
+### Steps Completed
+- began working through Chapter 7
+- began implementing email server and associated unit test, forgot to mention that this project is also live on Shuttle.
+The /health_check endpoint returns a 200 OK and the /subscriptions endpoint saves a name and email into the database.